kiwicom/margarita/README.md

 ## App features

-App consists of 4 main parts which should cover whole app flow:
+The app consists of 4 main parts which should cover the whole searching and booking flow:

 - Search for connections
 - Booking
 - Manage my booking
 - Payments

-More detailed info can be found in [Features and Roadmap docs](https://kiwicom.github.io/margarita/docs/features-roadmap).
+More detailed info can be found in the [Features docs](https://kiwicom.github.io/margarita/docs/features).

 ## Documentation